swvanderlaan/MetaGWASToolKit/README.md

 - Effective Sample Size
 - SE-N lambda

-#### References
+#### References and other datasebases
 ##### Creating references
-One can create the reference from VCF-files (version 4.1+) using `parseVCF.pl`, and in fact doing so is an option in the `qsub_metagwastoolkit.sh`.
+One can create the reference from VCF-files (version 4.1+) using `parseVCF.pl`, and in fact doing so is an option in the `metagwastoolkit.qsub.sh`.
 This script will automagically create various *variantID* versions, and add in information per variant.
 The resulting file is used by `gwas2ref.harmonizer.py` for harmonization.
+[more text and codes forthcoming]

 ##### Available references
 There are a couple of reference available per standard, these are: